amazon-ion/ion-docs/guides/symbols-guide.md

 -   **Symbol Identifier** – the text representation of a local symbol ID (e.g.
     \$10).

--   **ImportSID** – a static integer index into a shared symbol table’s list of symbols.
+-   **ImportSID** – an integer index into a shared symbol table’s list of symbols.
+The first symbol in a shared symbol table always has an ImportSID of 1.

 -   **SymbolToken** - refers both to the SymbolToken structure, as defined below, and to a symbol token within an Ion stream (i.e. a field name, annotation,